harvardmartian/CommentforEverything/README.md

 Do the same for **input_text.yaml**.

-**What this do?**: The dropdown helper is the list of words and phrases Alexa already knows how to say more expressively.
+**What does this do?**: The dropdown helper is the list of words and phrases Alexa already knows how to say more expressively.
 The text box will allow you to type anything you'd like alexa to say.

 **1b**.
 You do not have a file named **input_select.yaml**